ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 # Introduction

-When I look at large projects' repositories, I find myself wondering how the authors decided how to fit all the code together.
+When I look at large projects' repositories, I find myself wondering how the authors decided on the way their code would fit together.
 I'll read the projects' associated papers, but their methods sections explain what is happening in the project, not why it is designed the way it is.

 When I started my transcriptional [model benchmarking project](https://github.com/greenelab/saged), I was deliberate in searching for best practices in ML project design.